Wavelet penalized likelihood estimation in generalized functional models: Assumptions and estimation scheme

 \section{Assumptions and estimation scheme}

 We consider a generalized regression model, where the response $Y$ depends on covariates $(\bX,t)$, where $Y$ is real-valued, $\bX$ is a $p$-dimensional vector and $t$ is a real-valued covariate.
-The value $y$ is drawn from an exponential family of distributions, with a probabilistic density of the form:

-where functions $b(\cdot)$ and $c(\cdot)$ as well as the dispersion parameter $\phi$ are supposed to be known.
-The aim is to evaluate the unknown generating function $\eta(\cdot)$.
-As noted above, we are interested in this paper by a partially linear modelisation of the function $\eta(\cdot)$ and hence we suppose that it has the semiparametric expression:
+The value $y$ is drawn from an exponential family of distributions, with a probabilistic density of the form given by equation (\ref{modele}).
+As noted above, we are interested in this paper by a semiparametric expression (\ref{GPLM}) of the function $\eta(\cdot)$.

 The vector $\bbeta$ and the function $f$ are respectively the parametric and nonparametric components of the generalized partially linear model (GPLM).
 In the following, $(Y_i,\bX_i,t_i)_{i=1,\ldots,n}$ will denote an independent random sample drawn from the GPLM described here.